Pressure induced redistribution of oxygen hole states in La$_{4}$Ni$_{3}$O$_{10}$: Results and discussion

 \subsection{Spin state analysis of 8-hole system}

 The pressure induced phase transition between two dominant configurations revealed in Fig.~\ref{8_wgt} leads to the total spin change as well.
 At ambient pressure, shown in Fig.~\ref{8_val}(a), the low-lying eigenstates with different total spins are closely spaced in energy.
-In particular, the energy gaps between the $S=0, 1, 2$ are quite small.
-This arises from the dominant $d^8$-$d^8L$-$O$-$d^8$ configuration, where the $d_{x^2-y^2}$ orbital within $d^8L$ forms an in-plane ZRS with the ligand $L$ hole, leaving an unpaired spin-$\tfrac{1}{2}$ in the $z$ orbital forming 3SP with another two $z$ orbitals of the outer layers and in turn hybridizes with the antibonding $p_z$ orbital of the bridging interlayer apical O. As shown in left part of Fig.~\ref{cartoon}, this subsystem of out-of-plane 3SP together with the antibonding $p_z$ hole induces a weak exchange between the two outer layers.
-The superexchange between the outer layers is smaller that of the bilayer 327 compound.
-This smaller superexchange is likely the cause of the lower $T_c$.
-In fact, the superexchange between two outer layers are small, which is reflected by the small energy gaps between different spin states in Fig.~\ref{8_val}.
+In particular, the energy gaps between the $S=0, 1, \text{ and } 2$ states are quite small.
+This arises from the dominant $d^8$-$d^8L$-$O$-$d^8$ configuration, where the $d_{x^2-y^2}$ orbital within $d^8L$ forms an in-plane ZRS with the ligand $L$ hole, leaving an unpaired spin-$\tfrac{1}{2}$ in the $z$ orbital forming 3SP with another two $z$ orbitals of the outer layers and in turn hybridizes with the antibonding $p_z$ orbital of the bridging interlayer apical O. As shown in the left panel of Fig.~\ref{cartoon}, this subsystem of out-of-plane 3SP together with the antibonding $p_z$ hole induces the superexchange between the two outer layers, \jgw{which can be estimated by the energy gap between different total spins in Fig.~\ref{8_val}.}

 In contrast, for $S = 3$ and $S = 4$, the ZRS is broken, leading to Zhang-Rice triplet like configurations with ferromagnetic spin alignment, resulting in a substantial increase in the total energy.
 In addition, the energy splittings between $S = 0,1,2$ configurations are so small that it allows for spin state transition, as observed in the GS spin changes from $S = 0$ at ambient pressure to $S = 1$ at large $t_{pd}$, which is consistent with the phase transition around $t_{pd}\sim1.25$ in Fig.~\ref{8_wgt}(a).
 These observations would lead to additional phase transitions or crossovers, as observed experimentally.